romuloprandini/colaborativelist/README.md

-# colaborativelist
+# collaborativelist
-A colaborative list using Ionic Framework and PouchDB/CouchDB
+A collaborative list using Ionic Framework and PouchDB/CouchDB